camiandi/ingsw2022-AM35/README.md

 Rules of the Game can be found [here](https://www.craniocreations.it/wp-content/uploads/2021/11/Eriantys_ITA_bassa.pdf)

+# Description
+## Overview
+This project, part of the Software Engineering course at Polytechnic of Milan, involved implementing the board game Eriantys in Java, featuring both GUI and CLI.
+It supports multiplayer gameplay, adheres to official rules, and implements all game functionalities.

+## Process
+The development began with UML-based architecture design, refined during implementation.
+Using JavaFX for the GUI, JUnit for testing, and Maven for build management, the project, following the Model-View-Controller pattern, ensures modularity and robust testing, achieving near-complete code coverage.
+A custom communication protocol supports socket-based multiplayer functionality

+## Outcome
+The final implementation delivers a fully functional game with GUI, CLI, and multiplayer features.
+A single executable JAR ensures easy deployment, highlighting strong design, testing, and implementation skills.

 # Project Gallery
 <img width="800" alt="Screenshot 2025-01-20 alle 10 37 02" src="https://github.com/user-attachments/assets/2f4c7fd2-931c-4166-b618-266f0af3dc2d" />
 <img width="800" alt="Screenshot 2025-01-20 alle 10 36 07" src="https://github.com/user-attachments/assets/b46abfdb-f9ed-4de9-b4b5-26ac8442ae11" />